-There is a corporate income tax exemption for double taxation if:
+There is a 95 per cent corporate income tax exemption for double taxation if:

-- a the Spanish corporate shareholder holds a participation of at least 5 per cent in the subsidiary company or the tax base (i.e., the acquisition value) in the participation is higher than €20 million; and - b the participation has been held uninterruptedly for at least 12 months at the time the dividends are due.
+- a the Spanish corporate shareholder holds a participation of at least 5 per cent in the subsidiary company; and - b the participation has been held uninterruptedly for at least 12 months at the time the dividends are due.

-Corporate income tax is payable and there is a 19 per cent withholding tax rate if those requirements are not met.
+Corporate income tax is payable, and there is a 19 per cent withholding tax rate if those requirements are not met.
 Requirement (b) could be met after the dividends are due, in which case, the dividends would be exempt from corporate income tax.